div02-afk/clipo/README.md

 - **One-Time ID Access**: Access your shared clipboard using a one-time ID for enhanced security.
 - **Built with Tauri**: Lightweight and efficient application built with Tauri.
 - **Node.js and MongoDB Backend**: Robust backend using Node.js and MongoDB.
+- **Background Operation and System Tray support**: Runs in the background, allowing clipboard syncing without interrupting your workflow.

 ### Installation